kmturley/blender-threejs-workflow/README.md

 ## Usage

-Run backend, frontend and proxy together using:
+Run the dev server using:

     npm start